sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 * Save Elastic Search connector can be used to **save data using Elasticsearch**.
 * Elasticsearch is often used for indexing, searching and analyzing datasets.
-* Fire Insights makes it easy to write data to Elasticsearch.
+* Sparkflows makes it easy to write data to Elasticsearch.
 * **Elasticsearch-hadoop** provides native integration between Elasticsearch and Apache Spark.

 **Configure Save Elastic Search connector**